sagemath/trac_to_gh/Issue 9688.md

 # Issue 9688: sage notebook: Output of sh.eval? is corrupted

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9688

 Original creator: was